 - Platysmal folds

 Some patients may have health concerns that mean a facelift may not be able to be performed due to a high-risk medical profile.
 Please see the section on preparation for surgery to understand better what those potential health concerns can be.

 The surgery on the face and neck can be considered in a couple of steps; the skin incisions, the management of the deeper layers of the face known as the SMAS layer and volumetric enhancement.

-The short scar facelift involves an incision that starts from in front of the hairline near the temple and extends over the tragus, underneath the lobule of the ear and around behind the ear.
-This type of incision is useful in patients who don’t have a lot of excess skin.
+The scar for a facelift involves an incision that starts from in front of the hairline near the temple and extends over the tragus (triangle of the ear), underneath the lobule of the ear and around behind the ear to near the neck hairline.

 The scar in front of the ear and underneath the chin normally heals extremely well and is almost imperceptible.
 The scar that most individuals are aware of, is the one that runs up behind the ear as it crosses the hairless area and can often be noted by hairdressers when cutting hair.